rylansedlacek/blvflag/README.md

 <code>blvflag help</code>

-- You should get back a help screen, next type,
+- You should get back the help screen, next type,

 <code>blvflag setup</code> and enter your key from above